Kaitag language

-Kaitag (Kaitag: Хайдакьан кув /xdq/; also Kaidak, Karakaitak, Karkaidak, Qaidaqlan) is a Northeast Caucasian language spoken in Dagestan, Russia.
+Kaitag (Kaitag: Хайдакьан кув /xdq/; also Kaidak, Karakaitak, Karkaidak, Qaidaqlan and Xajdak) is a Northeast Caucasian language spoken in Dagestan, Russia.
 It has sometimes been considered a divergent dialect of Dargwa due to it being part of the Dargin dialect continuum.
 The Routledge Ethnographic Handbook (2017) divided Kaitag into two dialects: northern (Magalis-Kaitak) and southern (Karakaitak).
 Recent results of the Association of the Russian Sociolinguists (2021) further developed it into three dialects: Lower Kaitag, Upper Kaitag and Shari, the latter of which may be a separate but closely related language.

 Dialects

 The languages consists of eight varieties, forming three dialects.
 Each of the Upper varieties corresponds to a historical province of the region.